richard-to/richard-to.github.io/programming/_posts/2021-04-10-poker-game-part-5-websockets.md

 const actionUpdateGame string = "update-game"
 ```

 The event naming could have been more consistent.
-And I should figured out a way to
+And I should figure out a way to
 delineate between incoming and outgoing events better.

 Currently the incoming events are processed in a big conditional statement.